One of the mysteries of the English language finally explained.

-A machine used in shops that has a drawer for money and totals, displays, and records the amount of each sale.
+A machine used in places of business for regulating money transactions with customers.
+It typically has a compartmental drawer for cash, and it totals, displays, and records the amount of each sale.

 cash box, cash drawer, strongboxView synonyms